abalali794/orthopedics-hospital-outpatient-budget-model/README.md

 ## Payor Mix & Yield

 The payor mix and yield module makes reimbursement realization explicit.
 Surgical economics are heavily driven by yield assumptions: gross charges are translated into net revenue using payor mix and payor-specific net-to-gross.
 In this model, the blended surgical net-to-gross is 31.7%, with private insurance representing the majority of the mix.
-The point of showing this in the model is sensitivity: when gross charges are large, small changes in realization move net revenue by meaningful amounts relative to NOI.

 This is why “yield” belongs next to “volume” in any orthopedics performance discussion.
 Improving documentation/coding, reducing denials, ensuring clean charge capture, and actively managing contract terms can be worth more than incremental volume when OR capacity is already tight.